-Max_occur) in order to fix the minimum (Min_occur) and the maximum number (Max_occur) of predicates to be included in the head of generated rules.

-By combining the rule filters $head_constraint([mortality_rate(])], 1, 1)$ and $rule_head_length(1, 1)$ users is able to ask for rules containing only the predicate mortality_rate in the head.
+In addition to constraints above, SPADA 3.0 users can specify the fact: $rule_head_length$ (Min_occur , Max_occur) in order to fix the minimum (Min_occur) and the maximum number (Max_occur) of predicates to be included in the head of generated rules.
+For instance, by combining the rule filters $head_constraint([mortality_rate()], 1, 1)$ and $rule_head_length(1, 1)$ the user can ask for the generation of rules containing only the predicate mortality_rate in the head.
 Rules in this form may be employed for spatial subgroup mining that is the discovery of interesting group of spatial objects with respect to a certain property of interest, as well as for classification purposes.